j-andrews7/awesome-bioinformatics-benchmarks/README.md

 **Recommendation(s):** Varies depending on dataset and expected trajectory type, though [PAGA, PAGA Tree](https://scanpy.readthedocs.io/en/latest/examples.html#trajectory-inference), [SCORPIUS](https://github.com/rcannood/SCORPIUS), and [Slingshot](https://bioconductor.org/packages/release/bioc/html/slingshot.html) all scored highly across all metrics.
 Authors wrote an [interactive Shiny app](https://dynverse.org/users/3-user-guide/2-guidelines/) to help users choose the best methods for their data.

-**Additional links (optional):** The [dynverse site](https://dynverse.org/) contains numerous packages for users to run and compare results from different trajectory methods on their own data without installing each individually by using Docker.
+**Additional links:** The [dynverse site](https://dynverse.org/) contains numerous packages for users to run and compare results from different trajectory methods on their own data without installing each individually by using Docker.
 Additionally, they provide several tools for developers to wrap and benchmark their own method against those included in the study.

 ---